jalvarez-iamx/Impact-Advisors-Mexico-Integrations/coding-challenges/Week2/README.md

 - Update this README with your findings and solution approach.
 - If no fix is possible, document the reasons.

-## Hints

-- Check the actual database schema vs. hardcoded definitions.
-- Look at the data types and how they are handled in `getFormattedValue`.
-- Consider if the missing data is due to incomplete imports or optional fields.

 ## Dependencies

 - PostgreSQL JDBC Driver (org.postgresql:postgresql:42.7.3)